Davang/Davang/GIT.md

 ## Branch strategy

 Git flow is used as branch strategy.
-Check branc naming section for more information.
+Check branch naming section for more information.

 ## Branch naming